ZongjiaLong/FBNO-Deep-neural-Operator-for-Free-Boundary-Problems/README.md

 ## Contact

 For further inquiries, additional information, or any form of assistance, please contact the corresponding author via email at niki177155@outlook.com.
-For prompt communication, direct correspondence may also be initiated by telephone at +86 18529113299.